Dmitrijv/fend19-backend-project/README.md

 ### Updating posts

-Once a post has been created it's possible to edit every part of it from the administrator panel.
+The process of updating an existing blog post is essentially the same as creating a new post, an existing db entry is updated rather than creating a new one.

 ### Deleting posts

 Each Delete button triggers a JavaScript function that sends an asynchronous request to a php routine.
-By this way blog posts can be deleted from the admin page without having to reload it.
+In this way blog posts can be deleted from the admin page without having to reload the page.

 ```js
 deleteBlogPost: function(event) {